stutxo/nostr_tx_bot/README.md

 node txbot.mjs
 ```

-you can test the bot by connecting to your local relay via another client, such as https://astral.ninja and sending a DM to the public key that is generated.
+you can test the bot by connecting to your local relay via another client, such as https://astral.ninja (works better with chrome) and sending a DM to the public key that is generated.
 For now the public key is hardcoded as the following:

 ```sh
 tx_bot public key: bb9b8dd498ffe5b1672992bd3d03d5020cd08517e7f8165643a7d063abf5998e